realitix/openstack-lustre/cinder-lustre-spec.md

 #### `do_setup`

 Any initialization the volume driver does while starting.
-In this method, the driver create the `remotefs` client by calling `RemoteFsClient` constructor.
+In this method, the driver creates the `remotefs` client by calling `RemoteFsClient` constructor.
 Then, the Lustre fs is mounted and all mounts points are refreshed.

 #### `create_volume`

 Create a volume on given `lustre_share`.
 First we retrieve properties of the volume (size and path) and check if it already exists.
-If the volume type is `thin`, we create a `qcow2` file else directly a raw file using fallocate.
+If the volume type is `thin`, we create a `qcow2` file else directly a raw file using `fallocate`.

 #### `delete_volume`

 Delete a logical volume.
-After processing the usual tests (share mounted), we simply execute `rm -rf` of the volume to delete.
+After processing the usual tests (share mounted), we simply execute `rm -rf` on the volume to delete.

 #### `ensure_export`